abdfaizaan/mslearn-openai/Instructions/Labs/04-code-generation.md

 1. Scroll down and in the **Chat session** section, enter the following prompt and press *Enter*.

     ```code
-   Write a function in python that takes a character and string as input, and returns how many times that character appears in the string
+    Write a function in Python that takes a character and a string as input, and returns how many times that character appears in the string
     ```

 1. The model will likely respond with a function, with some explanation of what the function does and how to call it.

 1. Next, send the prompt: